 The Ryobi delivers mediocre results in this evaluation.
 It's not that this machine is difficult to use, it's just that some of its competitors fleshed out these details to better effect.
 Take the storage folding mechanism as an example.
 While the model folds up compactly, depending on the cutting height one has the deck set to, one might have to readjust this to get the handle fully folded.
 Another minor issue is the battery life meter.
 This useful feature is hidden under the battery cover and is not visible from the cockpit of the mower.
 That said, the removal of the battery is super simple and effective.
 Additionally, at 71 dBA, this is one of the quieter machines that we've tested.

 When you get more than you paid for in a purchase, we call that value.
 The Ryobi RY40190-Y fits this definition to a T. Sure, the mower has some shortcomings in the ease of use and battery metrics, but these fall away when compared to the mowing performance and handling.
 When compared to its competitors, purchasing a mower with the Ryobi's level of performance usually costs quite a bit more money.

-The Ryobi is well-deserving of the Best Buy Award.
+The Ryobi is well-deserving of the accolades heaped on it for its affordability.
 It offers considerable performance in mowing and handling outweigh its limited battery life and so-so secondary features.
 If you have a small to medium-sized lawn, perhaps one with an unusual shape requiring tight edging, then you can't go wrong with this machine.
 As a bonus, you can throw a couple of barbeques for your neighbors with the money you saved.

 — Nick Miley and Austin Palmer